AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

       * Show information about references
       * Show information about language versions of the fragment
     * [Certain other fields of information](#information-content-fragments) about a Content Fragment can be used for [Fast Filtering](#fast-filtering):
-      * Select a value in the column and is immediately applied as a filter
+      * Select a value in the column and it is immediately applied as a filter
       * Fast filtering is supported for the **Model**, **Status**, **Modified By**, **Tags** and **Published By** columns.
     * By using mouse-over on the column headers a drop-down action selector, and width sliders, will be shown.
 These allow you to:
       * Sort - select the appropriate action for either ascending or descending